-As of 30 September 2019, the Corporate Governance Committee comprises 3 members with 3 years term as follows :
+As of 30 September 2020, the Corporate Governance Committee comprises 3 members with 3 years term as follows :

-- 1. Mr. Prasit Kovilaikool Chairman of the Corporate Governance Committee - 2.
-Mrs. Chaveevarn Chandanabhumma Director of the Corporate Governance Committee - 3.
+1. Mr. Ananta Dalodom Chairman of the Corporate Governance Committee (Mr Ananta Dalodom was promoted to the Chairman of the Board of Director responsible for good corporate governance on 24 February 2020 to replace Mr. Prasith Kovilaikul who resigned and withdrew his candidacy from re-election for another term) 2.
+Mrs. Chaveevarn Chandanabhumma Director of the Corporate Governance Committee 3.
 Police General Krisna Polananta Director of the Corporate Governance Committee